The Best Essential Oil Recipes for Roller Bottles

 Sore Muscle Relief Roller Bottle Recipe

-Apply to sore muscles several times throughout the day.
+Apply directly to sore muscles several times throughout the day.

 Thieves Oil Recipe For Rollerball